This Is Prince Louis' World and the Royals Are Just Living In It

 As that preciousness sunk in, Kate added, "It just shows you how special she was to everybody, all generations."

-And that Louis' obviously an empath who's wise beyond his years.
+And that Louis is obviously an empath who's wise beyond his years.
 (But being only 4 did mean he stayed home while George and Charlotte attended the queen's funeral at Westminster Abbey with their parents.
 Aware that there was a disturbance in the force, Louis also reportedly inquired whether their trips to Balmoral Castle would be different without Gan-Gan there.)

 Max Mumby/Indigo/Getty Images

-In October, when Kate was reflecting on Louis' big boy status, she was touring the maternity ward at Royal Surrey County Hospital, newborn health and child development being causes close to her heart.
+In October 2022, when Kate was reflecting on Louis' big boy status, she was touring the maternity ward at Royal Surrey County Hospital, newborn health and child development being causes close to her heart.

 But it wasn't the first time she'd shared such a sentiment, having told staffers last June at the Brent outpost of Little Village, where families in need can stock up on baby essentials, "I keep thinking Louis is my baby, but he's a proper boy now."

-And the Princess of Wales has admittedly been hot with baby fever in the past, William joking in January 2022 as Kate held a newborn during a visit to Clitheroe Community Hospital, "Don't give my wife any more ideas!
+And the Princess of Wales had admittedly been hot with baby fever in the past, William joking in January 2022 as Kate held a newborn during a visit to Clitheroe Community Hospital, "Don't give my wife any more ideas!
 No more!"

 On a solo trip to Denmark the following month, Kate quipped, "William always worries about me meeting under-1-year-olds.
 I come home saying, 'Let's have another one.'"